Joey Gallo Player Props: Twins vs. White Sox

 White Sox Pitching Rankings

-- The 9.7 strikeouts per nine innings put together by the White Sox pitching staff paces MLB.
+- The pitching staff for the White Sox has a collective 9.7 K/9 to lead MLB.

-- The White Sox have the 25th-ranked team ERA among all league pitching staffs (4.62).
+- The White Sox's 4.62 team ERA ranks 25th among all league pitching staffs.

-- White Sox pitchers combine to give up 135 total home runs at a rate of 1.4 per game (fourth-most in baseball).
+- White Sox pitchers combine to surrender the third-most home runs in baseball (139 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.